 Amy Shurtz, R.N., B.S.N;

-Amy Shurtz has worked with Dr. Grotte for fourteen years.
+Amy Shurtz has worked with Dr. Grotte for thirty-two years.
 Trained in all aspects of hospital and surgical nursing during 22 years of experience in the leading hospitals of Cleveland, Boston, Kalamazoo, Iowa City, and Sun Valley, she is also expert in many aspects of Oriental and Tibetan medicine, as well as being the first nurse in the U.S. to study the Ifa medicine of the Yoruba.